Computer / Information Systems

 NEED TO ENTER THE JOB MARKET QUICKLY?

-DSCC offers two options for students ready to begin a new career or step-up to the next level in their current field.
+DSCC offers three options for students ready to begin a new career or step-up to the next level in their current field.

 The Computers and information systems concentration prepares students for positions in the workplace through the use of various systems, applications, languages and products.
 The program consists of a common core of General Education and Business major core courses, combined with subject-specific courses designed to address skills within the concentration area.